What is the Excerpt for WordPress Posts?

 How Long is the Excerpt?

-There is no fixed length for the Excerpt.
+There is no fixed length for WordPress excerpts.

 How Excerpts display on your site is 100% decided by your theme.

-So if you want to force your writers to include Excerpts, how can you do it?
+So if you want to force your writers to include them, how can you do it?

 The answer is the PublishPress Checklists plugin.